maheshshinde16/maheshshinde16/README.md

 <h1 align="center">Hi 👋, I'm Mahesh Shinde</h1>
 <h3 align="center">A computer engineering student with a strong passion for technology and learning.
-A beginner in Python, JavaScript, C++, and Java.
+A beginner in C++ JavaScript, and Java.
 Excited to collaborate, contribute, and grow as a developer.</h3>

 - 🌱 I’m currently learning **Python**
 - 📫 How to reach me [@maheshshinde16](https://github.com/maheshshinde16)